The Rise of AI | 'A step beyond': Businesses celebrate breakthroughs, brace for challenges

 “Where we see most of our client conversations about AI is really around how to make staff more productive and proficient, faster,” he said.

-Josh Cragle has been in customer service for roughly nine years.
+Josh Cragle, of Johnstown, has been in customer service for roughly nine years.
 He currently works in health insurance customer service from his home, which bustles with activities of a puppy and his children.

 He’s not fretting over the cloud of meta-humans that could be approaching in the distance.